aurill/LSTM-Views-Prediction/README.md

 ## **Overview**
 This repository houses a machine learning model designed to forecast the future views of TikTok's biggest influencers using Long Short-Term Memory (LSTM) neural networks.
 The model aims to predict aggregated daily views for the next 30 days, providing valuable insights for effective cloud computing cost planning.

+This is crucial so that TikTok can plan for cloud computing costs (more users more processing power needed).
+Therefore they need to know now before our systems crash.
+How can this be done.

 ## **Table of Contents**

 - Background